Propalorchestes: Overview

 The genus name is Latinised Greek, combining pro with Palorchestes to indicate its ancestral position to that genus.
 Murray repeats the translation of Richard Owen's genus as "old dancer" with the contemporary reconception as a "marsupial tapir", although Owen gave his own etymology as a combination of "ancient" and "leaper" to the fossil fragments he thought were of a giant kangaroo.

+Description

+Based on calculations derived from the circumference of its humerus, Propalorchestes had a body mass of approximately 155 kg.